boldsystems-central/BOLDconnectR/README.md

 *BOLDconnectR* can retrieve data very fast (~100k records in a minute on a fast wired connection).

+**Funding:** This work was funded by the New Frontiers in Research Fund (NFRF) - Transformation 2020.
+Then add a link to <https://sshrc-crsh.canada.ca/funding-financement/nfrf-fnfr/transformation/transformation-eng.aspx>

 *Citation:* Padhye SM, Ballesteros-Mejia CL, Agda TJA, Agda JRA, Ratnasingham S. BOLDconnectR: An R package for streamlined retrieval, transformation and analysis of BOLD DNA barcode data (MS in prep).